extiop/git2mail/README.md

 Lean, fast and safe developers' email finder.

+## 👁️ Philosophy

+In opposition to https://github.com/mxrch/GitFive, git2mail is meant to be extremely fast for bulk offensive reconnaissance or OSINT.
+It can be used with multiple tokens (not only linked to one account then) to fetch a huge amount of emails.

+### ⚡ Performances

+As of current development (monothreaded and synchronous requests), on a big repository https://github.com/denoland/deno :
+- More than 11 750 commits analyzed in **less than a minute**
+- Found **more than 760 emails**

 ## 🚀 Quickstart

 1. Get your executable according to your requirements with [git2mail releases](https://github.com/exti0p/git2mail/releases)